syncfusion-content/maui-docs/MAUI/Calendar/getting-started.md

 ---
 layout: post
 title: Getting started with MAUI Calendar control | Syncfusion
-description: Learn here all about getting started with Syncfusion .NET MAUI Calendar(SfCalendar) control and its basic features.
+description: Learn here all about getting started with Syncfusion .NET MAUI Calendar (SfCalendar) control and its basic features.
 platform: maui
 control: SfCalendar
 documentation: ug
 ---

 # Getting started with .NET MAUI Calendar (SfCalendar)
-This section explains the steps required to add the Calendar control.
-This section covers only basic features needed to get started with Syncfusion Calendar.
+This section explains how to add the Calendar control.
+This section covers only the basic features needed to get started with Syncfusion Calendar.

 ## Creating an application using the .NET MAUI Calendar

 1. Create a new .NET MAUI application in Visual Studio.

 2. Syncfusion .NET MAUI components are available on [nuget.org](https://www.nuget.org/).
-To add SfCalendar to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Calendar](https://www.nuget.org/packages/Syncfusion.Maui.Calendar), and then install it.
+To add `SfCalendar` to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Calendar](https://www.nuget.org/packages/Syncfusion.Maui.Calendar), and then install it.

 3. To initialize the control, import the control namespace `Syncfusion.Maui.Calendar` in XAML or C# code.